LouieNotHere/lyricsHtml/README.md

-# lyricsHtml
+# Introduction to this project
-A web project containing HTML-Converted lyric videos
+This web project contains lyric videos that are converted to websites.
+Please expect bugs while playing a specified song!